 Chanderi

 Chanderi sarees are popular in Madhya Pradesh and are famous for their lightweight.
 The designs on these sarees are usually inspired by the Chanderi sanctuaries.
 The Chanderi Saree, made of silk and cotton, is one of the most popular sarees among Indian ladies.
 Chanderi fabric is made by weaving silk and golden zari into cotton yarn, bringing in a shimmering effect.
 While styling your Chanderi saree, you must let the saree shine as brightly as possible.
 Go for a bun hairdo or a high pony to let it shine.
-You can show off your creativity by adding flowers and hair accessories to your hairstyle to give yourself a more youthful appearance!
+You can show off your creativity by adding flowers and hair accessories to your hairstyle to give yourself a more youthful appearance with the ethnic saree.

 Jamdani